prernakumar/Online_Shopping/README.md

 # Online_Shopping

-It is a project automating a scenario of online shopping experience on Amazon Technologies/Frameworks/Tools used : Selenium,TestNG The tasks being automated are as follows:
+A project, automating a test scenario of online shopping experience on Amazon

+Technologies/Frameworks/Tools used : Selenium,TestNG
+The tasks being automated are as follows:
 1.Login to Amazon.com using the user's ID and password.